Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Since the orchestras represent a central fulcrum of the development of music in Israel, we shall list the orchestras that take part in the activities of Omanut La’Am, with the dates of their establishment: The Israeli Philharmonic (1936); the Israel Broadcasting Authority/Jerusalem Symphony Orchestra (1936); the Haifa Symphony Orchestra (1950); the Israel Chamber Orchestra (1968); the Kibbutz Chamber Orchestra (1970); the Israel Sinfonietta of Beersheba (1976); the Young Philharmonic Orchestra (1984); the Rehovot Camerata Orchestra (1985); the Symphonic Orchestra of Rishon Le-Zion; the Symphonette Orchestra of Ra’anana (1991); Kashaniot Camerata (1991); the Tel Aviv Symphony Orchestra (1992); the Givatayim Chamber Ensemble (1993); the Aviv Orchestra (immigrant students at the Academy of Music and Tel Aviv University, 1994).

-The central cause for the expansion of musical activity in Israel to places outside the center, including in the Arab sector which already has 14 music centres, is this immigration from the former USSR, starting in the early 1990s.
+The central cause for the expansion of musical activity in Israel to places outside the center, including in the Arab sector which already has 14 music centers, is this immigration from the former USSR, starting in the early 1990s.
 Some three percent of the more than 500,000 immigrants are artists, but 70 percent of the artists are musicians!
-This expansion is facilitated by the Centre for the Absorption Of Immigrant Artists of the Israel Culture Authority.
-Their activities are concentrated on assisting the absorption of immigrant musicians in existing orchestras, establishing immigrant orchestras with the cooperation of local councils, but avoiding the creation of immigrant " ghettos" by including young Israeli musicians after army service and musical studies; developing musical education to expose kindergarten and primary-school children to music and thus give employment to some 700 artist-teachers; providing grants for the repair of instruments and for purchasing new ones; the employment of immigrant musicians in other projects, such as singers in the New Israeli Opera, or playing in the hundreds of concerts given in schools throughout the country.
+The Centre facilitates this expansion for the Absorption of Immigrant Artists of the Israel Culture Authority.
+Their activities are concentrated on assisting the absorption of immigrant musicians in existing orchestras, establishing immigrant orchestras with the cooperation of local councils, but avoiding the creation of immigrant “ ghettos” by including young Israeli musicians after army service and musical studies; developing musical education to expose kindergarten and primary-school children to music and thus give employment to some 700 artist-teachers; providing grants for the repair of instruments and for purchasing new ones; the employment of immigrant musicians in other projects, such as singers in the New Israeli Opera, or playing in the hundreds of concerts given in schools throughout the country.

-A happy 'embarrass de richesses' facing the Israeli music lover is the proliferation of music festivals, with performances by Israelis and guests from abroad.
+A happy ‘embarrass de richesses’ facing the Israeli music lover is the proliferation of music festivals, with performances by Israelis and guests from abroad.
 The oldest of these are the Ein-Gev Festival, the Israel Festival in Jerusalem, the Festival of Vocal Music in Abu-Ghosh, and the Zimriya Choral Festival.
-In the past decade this list has been expanded with Music in the Upper Galilee (instrumental and choral chamber music "Music Days" - at Kibbutz Kfar Blum), Musica da Camera in Tel Aviv, Classical Winter (liturgical music) in Jerusalem, Classical Spring in Tel Aviv.
-Other, newer festivals such as the Renaissance Festival in the crusader castle of Yehiam, Music in the Caves of Beit Govrin, Days of Music and Nature, Sounds in the Mountain, and others, take advantage of the geographical and archaeological attractions of the country.
-In March, 1996, a festival of international contemporary music will take place in Tel Aviv, with performances by some of the world's best musicians.
-As if this were not enough, large audiences are drawn to prestigious international competitions that take place in Israel including the Arthur Rubinstein Piano Competition and the International Harp Competition; as well as many local competitions for young musicians, such as the Fracois Shapira competition, the Ben-Haim competition for the performance of Israeli music, competitions of the Broadcasting Authority for performers and composers, and more.
-Recently three new international competitions for conductors, singers and composers in honour of Leonard Bernstein were launched.
-Moreover, classical music is broadcast on Kol Israel's "Voice of Music" from six am. to midnight every day, and concerts and operas are often shown on television.
+In the past decade, this list has been expanded with Music in the Upper Galilee (instrumental and choral chamber music “Music Days” - at Kibbutz Kfar Blum), Musica da Camera in Tel Aviv, Classical Winter (liturgical music) in Jerusalem, Classical Spring in Tel Aviv.
+Other newer festivals, such as the Renaissance Festival in the crusader castle of Yehiam, Music in the Caves of Beit Govrin, Days of Music and Nature, Sounds in the Mountain, and others, take advantage of the geographical and archaeological attractions of the country.
+In March 1996, an international contemporary music festival will take place in Tel Aviv, with performances by some of the world’s best musicians.
+As if this were not enough, large audiences are drawn to prestigious international competitions that take place in Israel, including the Arthur Rubinstein Piano Competition and the International Harp Competition, as well as many local competitions for young musicians, such as the Fracois Shapira competition, the Ben-Haim competition for the performance of Israeli music, competitions of the Broadcasting Authority for performers and composers, and more.
+Three new international competitions for conductors, singers, and composers in honor of Leonard Bernstein were launched.
+Moreover, classical music is broadcast on Kol Israel’s “Voice of Music” from six am. to midnight every day and concerts and operas are often shown on television.

 Although, because of budgetary problems, not all the goals have been achieved, first-grade children hear a selection from about 4,000 concerts given with explanations.
-The goal for primary schools, as defined by the chief music inspector, Ofer Turiel, is "that every child should learn to play an instrument, just like reading and writing."
-Today this goal is being achieved for 45,000 pupils in 57 Jewish settlements and 12 Arab towns, and the numbers are growing year by year.
+The goal for primary schools, as defined by the chief music inspector, Ofer Turiel, is “that every child should learn to play an instrument, just like reading and writing.”
+Today, this goal is being achieved for 45,000 pupils in 57 Jewish settlements and 12 Arab towns, and the numbers are growing yearly.
 Another important development is taking place in high schools.
-Five years ago only 15 schools participated in the programme leading to matriculation examinations in music.
-Today, the number of schools has risen to 86, with 15 more joining each year, and some 400 students take the examination, performing a recital and writing a musical dissertation.
-This, of course, is in addition to the high schools for the arts, of which the foremost, the Thelma Yellin school in Givatayim, has already produced a formidable crop of musicians.
+Five years ago, only 15 schools participated in the program, leading to matriculation examinations in music.
+Today, the number of schools has risen to 86, with 15 more joining each year, and some 400 students take the examination, perform a recital, and write a musical dissertation.
+This, of course, is in addition to the high schools for the arts, of which the foremost, the Thelma Yellin School in Givatayim, has already produced a formidable crop of musicians.

 These developments have caused an increase in the number of music conservatories.
-Growing from an infinitesimal number in the early years of the state, there are now 37 conservatories (with 13,000 students, and 1,600 teachers), at least another 30 institutions which have not yet received official recognition, and many commercial schools and private teachers.
-Aside from the professional education of the pupils, emphasis is placed on the development of choruses, orchestras (some 100!) and chamber ensembles.
+Growing from an infinitesimal number in the state’s early years, there are now 37 conservatories (with 13,000 students and 1,600 teachers), at least another 30 institutions that have not yet received official recognition, and many commercial schools and private teachers.
+Aside from the professional education of the pupils, emphasis is placed on the development of choruses, orchestras (some 100!), and chamber ensembles.
 For example, at the Israel Conservatory of Tel Aviv, directed by Daniella Rabinowitz, there are two choruses, three orchestras, and about 15 chamber ensembles, permitting some 3,000 pupils of the schools in south Tel Aviv (mostly of Sephardi background) to take part in musical activities as part of the general social environment.
-Master classes for talented young players are given at the Mishkenot Sha'ananim Music Centre in Jerusalem by some of the greatest artists in the world.
-Benny Gilad, the director of the centre, and of the America-Israel Culture Foundation (which supports many projects and gives about 350 grants to young musicians), is one of those responsible for the fact that every year about 40 young people are accepted by the Israel Defense Forces.
-The army maintains not only the IDF Orchestra and the Air Force Orchestra, but also the Chamber Orchestra of the Education Corps, the Gadna Orchestra, and other ensembles.
-The IDF Orchestra maintains a musical college offering 2,800 hours of courses, permitting the musician recruits to become certified youth counsellors, orchestrators, and arrangers.
-By allowing these young people to concentrate on music, future stars are born.
+Master classes for talented young players are given at the Mishkenot Sha’ananim Music Centre in Jerusalem by some of the greatest artists in the world.
+Benny Gilad, the director of the center and of the America-Israel Culture Foundation (which supports many projects and gives about 350 grants to young musicians), is one of those responsible for the fact that every year, about 40 young people are accepted by the Israel Defense Forces.
+The army maintains the IDF Orchestra, the Air Force Orchestra, the Chamber Orchestra of the Education Corps, the Gadna Orchestra, and other ensembles.
+The IDF Orchestra maintains a musical college offering 2,800 hours of courses, permitting the musician recruits to become certified youth counselors, orchestrators, and arrangers.
+Future stars are born by allowing these young people to concentrate on music.

 The main places for nurturing future musical talent are the Rubin Academies in Jerusalem and Tel Aviv, with approximately 1,000 students.
 Two years ago, the orchestra of the Rubin Academy in Jerusalem, conducted by its director, Mendi Rodan, gave very successful performances of symphonic works by young Israeli composers to inaugurate the magnificent new concert hall in Beit Gabriel, which was recently built on the southern shore of the Sea of Galilee.

 The founding of the New Israel Opera in 1982 added renewed energy to operatic performances.
-This season, the opera and the city of Tel Aviv have been graced with the new Golda Meir Centre for the Performing Arts, with an auditorium seating 1,600, containing the most advanced stage machinery, lighting and sound equipment.
-This auditorium is capable of mounting theatrical and musical productions on the highest international level.
-The centre has already hosted important institutions from abroad: the State Opera of Hamburg, the ballet companies of Frankfurt and Stuttgart, the Netherlands Dance Theatre, the International Youth Orchestra, and leading chamber ensembles from abroad.
-There have also been performances by the Israel Ballet, the Batsheva Dance Company, the Symphony orchestra of Rishon Le-Zion, the Israel Chamber Orchestra, and others.
-Israel has always held an attraction for some of the world's leading musicians.
-A few recent visitors included the London Symphony Orchestra conducted by Michael Tilson Thomas, the Vienna Philharmonic, the Berlin Philharmonic conducted by Claudio Abbado and Daniel Barenboim, the Polish Chamber Orchestra, the International Orchestra of Schleswig-Holstein conducted by Justus Franz, the Dresden Philharmonic, and the Russian National Orchestra under the baton of Michael Pletnev, as well as the appearance of the Alban Berg, Carmina, Tokyo and Hagen string quartets, the singers Marianna Lipovetz and Peter Schreier, the pianist Ivo Pogorelich and the pianist Joanne Dornman, at an interntional opera workshop, arranged with the Metropolitan Opera Company, New York, whose teachers are amongst the best in the world.
+This season, the opera and the city of Tel Aviv have been graced with the new Golda Meir Centre for the Performing Arts, with an auditorium seating 1,600, containing the most advanced stage machinery, lighting, and sound equipment.
+This auditorium can mount theatrical and musical productions at the highest international level.
+The center has already hosted important institutions from abroad: the State Opera of Hamburg, the ballet companies of Frankfurt and Stuttgart, the Netherlands Dance Theatre, the International Youth Orchestra, and leading chamber ensembles from abroad.
+There have also been performances by the Israel Ballet, the Batsheva Dance Company, the Symphony Orchestra of Rishon Le-Zion, and the Israel Chamber Orchestra.
+Israel has always held an attraction for some of the world’s leading musicians.
+A few recent visitors included the London Symphony Orchestra conducted by Michael Tilson Thomas, the Vienna Philharmonic, the Berlin Philharmonic conducted by Claudio Abbado and Daniel Barenboim, the Polish Chamber Orchestra, the International Orchestra of Schleswig-Holstein conducted by Justus Franz, the Dresden Philharmonic, and the Russian National Orchestra under the baton of Michael Pletnev, as well as the appearance of the Alban Berg, Carmina, Tokyo and Hagen string quartets, the singers Marianna Lipovetz and Peter Schreier, the pianist Ivo Pogorelich and the pianist Joanne Dornman, at an international opera workshop, arranged with the Metropolitan Opera Company, New York, whose teachers are amongst the best in the world.

-Israeli musical exports include not only performers and teachers of master classes, but also composers.
+Israeli musical exports include not only performers and teachers of master classes but also composers.
 The house composer of the Chicago Symphony Orchestra is Shulamit Ran.
 The composer Amnon Wollman is responsible for electronic music at the University of Chicago.
-The composer Yan Radzinski works at Yale University, and his works are performed by major orchestras.
-The composer and pianist Ron Yedidya was invited to edit, perform and record the works of the pianist Vladimir Horowitz in New York.
-No fewer than 160 Israeli works were performed during a period of a few months in Iceland, Germany, Poland, Latvia, Korea and the United States.
-Yosef Tal's opera "Joseph" will have its Israeli premiere this year at the Golda Meir Centre.
-Other composers stich as Ben-Zion Orgad, Yehezkel Braun, Zvi Avni, Yardena Alotin, and Noam Sharif, as well as veteran immigrants such as Andre Hadju, Sergio Natra and Mark Kopytman have all received premieres abroad.
-Composers of the younger generation, including Oded Zehavi, Michael Wolpe, Tzipi Fleischer, Rachel Gal'in, Hagar Kadima, Yin'am Lif, Reuben Seroussi, Haim Permont, Ari Ben Shabtai, Menachem Weisenberg, Ron Weidberg, Eitan Steinberg and Dan Yuhas have been widely played abroad and have won many prizes.
+The composer Yan Radzinski works at Yale University, and major orchestras perform his works.
+The composer and pianist Ron Yedidya was invited to edit, perform, and record the works of the pianist Vladimir Horowitz in New York.
+No fewer than 160 Israeli works were performed during a period of a few months in Iceland, Germany, Poland, Latvia, Korea, and the United States.
+Yosef Tal’s opera “Joseph” will have its Israeli premiere this year at the Golda Meir Centre.
+Other composers such as Ben-Zion Orgad, Yehezkel Braun, Zvi Avni, Yardena Alotin, and Noam Sharif, as well as veteran immigrants such as Andre Hadju, Sergio Natra, and Mark Kopytman, have all received premieres abroad.
+Composers of the younger generation, including Oded Zehavi, Michael Wolpe, Tzipi Fleischer, Rachel Gal’in, Hagar Kadima, Yin’am Lif, Reuben Seroussi, Haim Permont, Ari Ben Shabtai, Menachem Weisenberg, Ron Weidberg, Eitan Steinberg and Dan Yuhas have been widely played abroad and have won many prizes.

-Since the above article was first written, some significant developments have taken place in Israel’s musical life which deserve noting.
+Since the above article was first written, some significant developments have occurred in Israel’s musical life, which deserves noting.

 The Tel Aviv Symphony Orchestra has ceased to exist, but its members, most of which are Russian-born, have joined other orchestras.
-Meanwhile, the Tel Aviv municipality has created two new music centres, called respectively, "Einav" and "Levin."
-These two centres present classical music accompanied by lectures, as well as local and international jazz and popular music.
-The Rehovot Camerata has become the Jerusalem Camerata, under the director of its founder, the conductor Avner Biron.
-In additon to the long-established music festival at Abu Ghosh, the well-known choral director, Avner Itai, has now organised a festival of Christian liturgical music in Nazareth.
+Meanwhile, the Tel Aviv municipality has created two new music centers, “Einav” and “Levin.”
+These two centers present classical music accompanied by lectures, as well as local and international jazz and popular music.
+The Rehovot Camerata has become the Jerusalem Camerata under the director of its founder, the conductor Avner Biron.
+In addition to the long-established music festival at Abu Ghosh, the well-known choral director, Avner Itai, has now organized a festival of Christian liturgical music in Nazareth.

 The IPO sees an important part of its work in developing and nurturing young and gifted musicians.
-This it does through scholarships, through support of the "Young Philharmonic Orchestra" and the subscribers club, for whom there is a special programme of youth concerts with explanations and narration.
+This is done through scholarships, through support of the “Young Philharmonic Orchestra” and the subscribers club, for whom there is a special program of youth concerts with explanations and narration.

-The above survey of the state of music in Israel as we approach the end of the century shows that in the 21st century, the place of music in Israel is likely to be among the deepest, highest and broadest of any in the world.
+The above survey of the state of music in Israel as we approach the end of the century shows that in the 21st century, music in Israel is likely to have a place among the deepest, highest, and broadest in the world.